Characters: Fire Emblem Awakening First Generation Males

 - Pre-Mortem One-Liner

 - The Quiet One: Most of the time.
+Get him on a subject he's interested in, though, and he'll become very talkative.

 - Rated M for Manly: Deep voice?
 Check.
 Badass?
 Check.
 Priam is essentially Awakening's Poster Boy for this, when Basilio isn't around.